 I remember a time when I did all of the leaning and needed all of the encouraging.
 I felt so buried in struggle I had no strength to lend to others.
 What others did for me during that time taught and prepared me for how to be strong for others later.

 - Encourage.
 While what encourages differs from one person to the next, finding small ways to encourage others helps them put one foot in front of another.
-A “praying for you” text or even just a smile from across the room go a long way in encouraging someone when they are struggling.
+A “praying for you” text or even just an understanding smile from across the room go a long way in encouraging someone when they are struggling.

 - Listen.
 Simply listening to a person talk about struggles helps tremendously.
 Whether it just allows that person to vent or helps them find solutions, authentic listening truly relieves the intensity of stress.